 FIND is a social scavenger hunt game which allows users to explore neighborhoods in a fun way.
 Whether it’s to find Chicago’s best pizza or monuments around Washington D.C., there will be a step-by-step path for you to find and follow on Find.

-We developed this idea in the Knight Lab: Studio class, which focuses on the intersection of computer science and journalism.
+We developed this project in the Knight Lab: Studio class, which focuses on the intersection of computer science and journalism.

 Team: Sabreen Ali, Stephanie Bernstein, Aishwarya Chenji, Eshan Tarneja, & Jasmine Teng